iccugs/Cemu-Resize/README.md

 ### Hotkey Scoping
 Set `g_ScopeToCemu := true` to limit hotkeys to when Cemu is the active window, or `false` to make them global.

+## Installation

+### Option 1: Pre-compiled Executable (Recommended)
+Download the latest compiled executable from the [Releases](../../releases) section.
+This does not require AutoHotkey to be installed on your system.

+### Option 2: Run from Source
+1. Ensure AutoHotkey v2.0 is installed
+2. Download or clone this repository
+3. Run `cemu-resize.ahk` directly

 ## Usage

+1. If using the compiled version, simply run the downloaded executable
-1. Ensure AutoHotkey v2.0 is installed
+2. If running from source, ensure AutoHotkey v2.0 is installed and run `cemu-resize.ahk`
-2. Update the window titles in the configuration section if your Cemu version differs
+3. Update the window titles in the configuration section if your Cemu version differs
-3. Adjust target dimensions and positioning offsets as needed
+4. Adjust target dimensions and positioning offsets as needed
-4. Run `cemu.ahk`
 5. Launch Cemu and use the configured hotkeys

 ## Technical Details